- 1 Article Summary: Moving to Dubai from UK

 Pensions in Dubai

 UK expats can continue receiving UK pension payments in Dubai, but it’s essential to consider the most tax-efficient way to do so.
-QROPS are less attractive now due to the 25% Overseas Transfer Charge (OTC), but International SIPPs offer greater flexibility and tax efficiency for retirees in Dubai.
+QROPS are less attractive now due to the 25% Overseas Transfer Charge (OTC), but International SIPPs offer greater flexibility and tax efficiency for retirees in Dubai, with retirement income planning often including international pensions for UK expats to manage drawdown, reporting and return-to-UK scenarios.

 Offshore Investment Bonds